xUhEngwAng/912-notes/words.md

 + pledge
 > (n)s serious promise or agreement, especially one made publicly or officially.</br>
-> (v)to make a formal, usually public, promise that you will do something, promise.
+> (v)to make a formal, usually public promise that you will do something, promise.

 	- the government's pledge to make no deals with terrorists
 	- Eisenhower fulfilled his election pledge to end the war.